bowonkang1/creative-portfolio/digital-art/README.md

   <img src="images/everything-4.png" width="350"/>
 </p>

-I made this series of posters to explore ideas of calm and reassurance.
+I made this series of posters to explore calm and reassurance, using contrast between the background and the text to emphasize the message.

 [View Full Series (PDF)](everything-will-be-ok.pdf)